johnquigleyjr/gcp-terraform-training/lab04-variables.md

 ### Step 4.3.1

-Edit the `terraform.tfvars` file by uncommenting the first two key-value pairs:
+Edit the `terraform.tfvars` file by creating the first two key-value pairs (where PROJECT and ZONE match the vaules for your environment):

 ```
 project = "<PROJECT>"